-- Reaching Young Europe is re-named Zippy’s Friends and and launched internationally.
+- Reaching Young Europe is re-named Zippy’s Friends and launched internationally.

-- The first partner outside Europe comes on board when Zippy’s Friends starts in India.
+- The first partner outside Europe comes on board when Zippy’s Friends starts in India and Brazil.

 - Over 1 million children in over 30 countries have taken part in Zippy’s Friends.